jrob200/premium-supplemental-repo/advice/TipsForPremium.md

 ### Greg

 [Greg](https://github.com/gregrancourt) is a devops engineer who's learning full-stack engineering to build his business MVP idea.
+He recommends:

 >* Really devote some time up front to coming up with a project idea you have an emotional connection to.
 It’s a tough journey, but it’s even harder if you don’t care about the end goal.
 >* Along with that, one thing I wish I’d done differently up front was spend more time describing my project goals with my mentor and reshaped the experience to meet those goals.
 It would have reduced some rework and given me more depth in the areas I needed to learn most.